 I produce between 6 and 12 limited editions every year, depending on the size of the image itself and the edition.
 Sometimes they're stand-alone images, sometimes part of a series.
 The majority of my editions are very small, numbering between 10 and 20 individual prints.
 Each one is printed by hand using a barren or a nipping press.

-This page acts as a 'hub' to six further category pages where you'll find my Waterfalls, Coasts, Fur and Feather, Botanicals and Decorative linocuts.
+This page acts as a 'hub' to six further category pages where you'll find my Waterfalls, Mountains, Coast, Fur and Feather, Botanicals and Decorative linocuts.
 These pages can also be reached from the main site navigation above the banner image.

 My linoucts are for the most part produced using the reduction method.
 This is a multi-layered process that has all its layers/colours cut and printed from one block of lino.

 Describing the reduction process in words can be at best confusing but images illustrate the method with much greater clarity.

 Mistakes (although I always hope there aren't going to be any!) cannot be rectified at a later stage, as there is no going back to an earlier cut of the block.